The LuViRA Dataset: Synchronized Vision, Radio, and Audio Sensors for Indoor Localization: Created Trajectories

 \subsection{Random Data}

-In contrast, the second measurement scenario covered several different movement trajectories that are either programmed with ROS to create trajectories that do not exist in the ``grid data" or by using the interface provided by the company that manufactured the robot.
-Thus, compared with the first scenario, the robot orientation is not always perpendicular to the antenna array while humans act as static or dynamic scatters in several trajectories.
-These trajectories are called ``random" data.
-In addition, sounding pilots are transmitted following the same pattern as the first scenario while the sampling rates of different systems remain the same.
-We conduct a total of $13$ measurements, which are shown in Fig. \ref{fig:random_trajectories}.
+We conducted a total of $14$ measurements, which are called ``random" data, and some of the selected ones are shown in Fig.~\ref{fig:random_trajectories}.
+In this scenario, the robot orientation is not always perpendicular to the antenna array (unlike the ``grid" data), while humans act as static or dynamic scatterers in several trajectories.
+Dynamic environments pose significant localization challenges, including uncertainty and increased computational complexity, with numerous research works addressing these issues~\cite{human_influence, vision_dynamic_env}.

-The circular trajectories are specifically designed for localization algorithms where loop closure is desirable.
-The diagonal trajectories are corner cases for audio-based localization algorithms since they can cause some self-calibration methods for the audio system to fail \cite{audio_problem}.
+The two circular trajectories are specifically designed for localization algorithms where loop closure is desirable.
+The two diagonal trajectories are corner cases for audio-based localization algorithms since they can cause some self-calibration methods for the audio system to fail~\cite{audio_problem}.
 In the manual trajectories, the robot is controlled by the built-in user interface with the virtual joystick.
-Thus, the speed of the robot is not constant, the movements are more unstable and faster compared to the speed and movement of the robot in ``grid" data.
-The random manual trajectories number 1, 2, and 5 include people moving around whereas number 3 and 4 do not.
-For the trajectories with people moving around in them, ground truth has dropped more frames due to markers not being seen by enough cameras.
-Moreover, for all the sensors tested, these trajectories are particularly hard to localize and map due to the very dynamic environment.
-All the trajectories are fully in Line-of-Sight (LoS) from the point of view of LuMaMi except for the random manual trajectories with people walking around.
-In some cases in these trajectories, the LoS between LuMaMi and the UE is obstructed by people and/or cables.
-We expect that the dynamic environment in these trajectories affects all the localization methods.
+Thus, the speed of the robot is not constant, and the movements are more unstable and faster compared to the speed and movement of the robot in ``grid" data.
+The ``random manual" trajectories number 1, 2, and 6 include people moving around, whereas numbers 3, 4, and 5 do not.
+For the trajectories with people moving around in them, ground truth drops more frames due to markers not being seen by enough cameras.
+All the trajectories are in line-of-sight (LoS) from the point of view of \textit{LuMaMi} except for the ``random manual" trajectories with people walking around.
+In some cases in these trajectories, the LoS between \textit{LuMaMi} and the UE is obstructed by people and/or cables.
+We expect that the dynamic environment in these trajectories affects all localization methods, but these trajectories are particularly hard for radio-based localization algorithms due to the very dynamic environment.